NaviPlau/NaviPlau/README.md

 -👋 Hi, I’m @Ivan Paul
--👀 I’m interested in Web Development of Business Applications -🌱 I’m currently creating a new Portflio
--💞️ I’m looking to collaborate on Business Applications -📫 How to reach me info@paul-ivan.com
+-👀 I’m interested in Web Development of Business Applications -🌱 I’m currently creating a new Portflio and depolying Join and Coderr -💞️ I’m looking to collaborate on Business Applications -📫 How to reach me info@paul-ivan.com
 -⚡ Fun fact: Take a look at my repository to see my programming road up to now, started on 26.05.2024 https://paul-ivan.com